Kenny Smith: Sacramento Kings (1987–1990)

 The Sacramento Kings selected Smith with the sixth overall pick of the 1987 NBA draft.
-He made his NBA debut for the Kings in their season opener against the Golden State Warriors on November 6, 1987, scoring 11 points with five assists in Sacramento's win.
-Under head coach Bill Russell (who would step down as coach to become General Manager mid-way through the season), Smith was immediately a starter in Sacramento, and was named to the NBA All-Rookie Team (1st Team) after averaging 13.8 points and 7.1 assists per game his rookie season.
-Smith began his NBA career playing for Hall of Famer Bill Russell, who was head coach for Kings until he was fired 58 games into the '87-88 season.
+He made his NBA debut in their season opener against the Golden State Warriors on November 6, 1987, scoring 11 points with five assists in Sacramento's win.
+Under Hall of Fame head coach Bill Russell (who would step down as coach to become General Manager 58 games into the season), Smith was immediately a starter in Sacramento.
+He went on to average 13.8 points and 7.1 assists per game and be named to the NBA All-Rookie Team 1st Team.

 In 81 starts his second season, Smith averaged 17.3 points, 7.7 assists and 1.3 steals in 38.8 minutes per game.
-In his third season, he competed in the dunk contest, and made it to the finals of the competition scoring high points for originality with his signature dunk—he started by turning his back to the basket, bouncing the ball backward between his legs and off the backboard, then turning and grabbing it in the air and reverse dunking it.
+In his third season, he competed in the dunk contest, and made it to the finals of the competition, scoring high points for originality with his signature dunk—he started by turning his back to the basket, bouncing the ball backward between his legs and off the backboard, then turning and grabbing it in the air and reverse dunking it.
 He narrowly lost to Dominique Wilkins—who would become his teammate just days later with the Atlanta Hawks.